cognitivefactory/interactive-clustering-gui/CONTRIBUTING.md

 You now have the dependencies installed.

-You can run the application with `pdm run interactive-clustering-gui [ARGS...]`.
+You can run the application with `make run`.

 Run `make help` to see all the available actions!